Kiruthinavi97/Task-7--Movie-search/README.md

 # Movie Search App
 Overview
 The Movie Search App is a simple web or mobile application that allows users to search for information about movies.
 It provides details such as the movie's title, release date, rating, genre, synopsis, and more.
-The app fetches movie data from an external API (e.g., OMDb API, The Movie Database API) and presents the information in an easy-to-use interface.
+The app fetches movie data from an external API (OMDB API (https://www.omdbapi.com/)) and presents the information in an easy-to-use interface.

 # Features
 1.Search for Movies: Enter a movie title to get details like release date, rating, genre, and summary.